Rita Falk: Career

 Falk was working as an office clerk until her breakthrough as an author.

 She achieved fame through her "provincial crime fiction" centered on village policeman Franz Eberhofer, set in the fictitious town of Niederkaltenkirchen.
 In her eyes the location of the film adaptations, the municipality of Frontenhausen, comes closest to it.
 Next to criminal cases the series also focuses on Franz' private life and relationships.
 These include his grandmother (Oma Eberhofer), his father, his girl-friend Susi, his brother Leopold and his best friend Rudi Birkenberger.

 Following three volumes of provincial crime fiction with a mode of story-telling strongly influenced by Bavarian dialect, Falk presented her first family novel, Hannes, in 2012.
 Several books of both genres have been published since.

 Her debut novel, Winterkartoffelknödel (2010), the first volume of the Eberhofer series – as well as the second and third, Dampfnudelblues (2011), and Schweinskopf al dente (2011) – reached no. 6 on the Spiegel bestseller list (hardcover fiction).
 With the fifth instalment, Sauerkrautkoma (2013), Rita Falk reached no. 1 for the first time.
 The following volumes of the series hit first place on the Spiegel bestseller list (paperback fiction) as well.

 Adaptations

 Film

-Several films based on the Eberhofer series, starring Austrian actor Simon Schwarz as private detective Rudi Birkenberger have been made, including Dampfnudelblues (2015) and Leberkäsjunkie (2019).
+Several films based on the Eberhofer series, starring German actor Sebastian Bezzel as Bavarian policeman Franz Eberhofer and Austrian actor Simon Schwarz as Bavarian private detective Rudi Birkenberger have been made, including Dampfnudelblues (2015) and Leberkäsjunkie (2019).